 Neil - KP (6yrs)

-The Great Name debate and what you should highlight
+The Great Name debate & what you should highlight

-We always advise that the Bride & Groom should be Bride & Groom on the table plan, it's the only day you will be referred to as the Bride and Groom so use it!
+We always advise that the Bride & Groom should be Bride & Groom on the Table Plan as it's the only day you will be referred to as the Bride & Groom, so use it!

-Please make sure your name cards match your table plan or it causes a real headache so for example:
+Please make sure your Name Cards match your Table Plan or it causes a real headache.

-"Mother of the Bride" on the table plan also put "Mother of the Bride" on the name card & not her name such as "Julie" as we will not know the Mother of the Bride is called Julie and this is confusing for everyone!
+For example: "Mother of the Bride" on the Table Plan also put "Mother of the Bride" on the Name Card & not her name such as "Julie", as we will not know the Mother of the Bride is called Julie and this is confusing for everyone!

-Should you include surnames?
-That is entirely up to yourself it does make the table plan more formal, but this may not be what you want and we have done table plans both with and without.
+Should you include Surnames?
+That is entirely up to you.
+It does make the Table Plan more formal, but this may not be what you want and we have done Table Plans both with and without Surnames.

-I)The first is of course highchairs, this helps the venue position them in place instead of waiting for them to be asked for, it also tells us where the children are if you have not ordered chair covers for highchair spaces.
+I)The first is of course highchairs - This helps the Venue position them in place instead of waiting for them to be asked for one.
+It also tells us where the children are if you have not ordered Chair Covers for highchair spaces.

 Glamourpuss also ask for some further information for particular hire products:

-III) Kiddy packs, please mark the child intended for the pack and their age, as we make them age dependent and will know where to put them
+III) Kiddy Packs - Please mark the child intended for the pack and their age, as we make them age related and we will know where to put them.

-IIII) Favours - If you are having different favours for men and women, please change each name to pink for women and blue for Men on your plan or mark L for lady and M for Men, you will be surprised how many names are unisex and whilst we sometimes can tell with the spelling Uncle Sam might end up with a handbag favour!
+IIII) Favours - If you are having different favours for Men & Women, please change each name to pink for the Women and blue for the Men on your Table Plan or mark L for Lady and M for Men.
+You will be surprised how many names are unisex and whilst we sometimes can tell with the spelling Uncle Sam might end up with a handbag favour!